-The more human/manual dependance in the tagging process of your visual inventory, the harder it becomes to not only scale, but to refine your taxonomy to learn and optimise how customers find the right products.
-This goes deeper than simply the naming of different styles and cuts to clothing but can also factor in things such as browsing by ‘occasion’ which can be deemed subjective and evolve over time, as is common in the world of fashion.
+The more human/manual dependance in the tagging process of your visual inventory, the harder it becomes to scale.
+It also makes it more difficult to refine your taxonomy to learn and optimise how customers find the right products.
+This goes deeper than simply the naming of different styles and cuts to clothing.
+It can also factor in things such as browsing by ‘occasion’.
+This \ can be deemed subjective and evolve over time, as is common in the world of fashion.
 Being able to pivot, action and optimise how your products are interpreted and tagged at scale is a huge part of the success within visual search.
 Always remember, the more relevant a product is to the user’s initial search, the greater the chance of conversion.

 Another conversion rate optimization technique is to ensure visually similar product recommendations on product landing pages are also relevant to the product being searched for.
-Shoot for visually similar products with variations in price, likeness, and colour, which will ensure that online shoppers don’t hit dead ends and are constantly exposed to products that are likely to pique their interest.
+Shoot for visually similar products with variations in price, likeness, and colour.
+This will ensure that online shoppers don’t hit dead ends and are constantly exposed to products that are likely to pique their interest.

 In fact, a study by Barilliance found that personalized product recommendations accounted for 31 percent of revenue in best-performing e-commerce sites.
 By comparison, the global average was 12 percent.
 Furthermore, online shoppers who click on product recommendations are 5.5x more likely to convert than those that don’t.

-Again, your AI and machine learning solution will be instrumental in helping customers understand how visual search can aid them in their shopping experience.
+Again, our AI and machine learning solution will be instrumental in helping customers understand how visual search can aid them in their shopping experience.

 Want to know how visual search can drive ROI for your business?

 What your customers don’t know exists, they won’t use.
 E-commerce giant Myntra understood this.
-That’s why, only last month, the company embarked on a marketing campaign to bring alive the joyful experience of shopping for fashion on the brand’s platform with the use of ViSenze visual search technology.
-The campaign has already received over 9 million views and counting and has contributed to mass adoption of the technology and in turn, a steady climb in click-to-conversion rate!
+That’s why, only last month, the company embarked on a marketing campaign.
+Its aim is to bring alive the joyful experience of shopping for fashion on the brand’s platform with the use of ViSenze visual search technology.
+The campaign has already received over 9 million views and counting.
+It has also contributed to mass adoption of the technology and in turn, a steady climb in click-to-conversion rate!

 Simply put, an online retailer’s visual search feature can only drive conversions if people know about it.
 For more marketing ideas, check out these strategies for promoting a visual search tool.

 If you want people to use your e-commerce visual search feature to complete a purchase, they first need to know how to use it.
-This is where instructional materials can come in, providing the necessary information for people to use the tool and enhance their shopping experience.
+This is where instructional materials can come in.
+These provide the necessary information for people to use the tool and enhance their shopping experience.